 Which browser is the best overall?

-If you’re looking for a balanced choice that puts emphasis on user safety and privacy, Firefox is a top selection.
-Plus, it won’t slow your computer down or hog memory from other programs while you browse the web.
+If you care more about safety and privacy, Firefox is your best bet.
+It also won’t slow your computer down or hog memory from other programs while you browse the web.

-Lastly, if you’re looking to stay completely anonymous on the internet like back in the early days of the web, Tor gives you many of the benefits of Firefox with some additional layers of protection.
-Just don’t expect every single website on the internet to work exactly the same as on other browsers.
+If you’re looking to stay anonymous on the internet, Tor gives you many of the benefits of Firefox with some additional layers of protection.
+But don’t expect every single website on the internet to work exactly the same as on other browsers.